Implications of the unitary invariance and symmetry restrictions on the development of proper approximate one-body reduced density matrix functionals: Introduction

 \section{Introduction}

 In Ref.~\cite{WangKnowles2015} Wang and Knowles have given an example in which two one-body reduced density matrices (1RDMs) with identical natural occupation spectra correspond to two different ground state two-body reduced density matrices (2RDMs).
 This is a feature that most common approximate 1RDM functionals cannot handle, since they generate an approximate 2RDM via an explicit algebraic expression only depending on the occupation numbers.
 Wang and Knowles argued that a functional dependence on the natural orbitals (eigenfunctions of the 1RDM) also needs to be included in the approximations, if approximate 1RDM functionals aim to handle these isospectral cases correctly.
-This feature has been discussed in the context of the symmetry of these systems \citep{Gritsenko2018, GritsenkoWangKnowles2019}, but symmetry is more a facilitator than the essential factor~\cite{WangKnowles2018}, as will also be stressed in this work.
+This feature has been discussed in the context of the symmetry of these systems~\cite{Gritsenko2018, GritsenkoWangKnowles2019}, but symmetry is more a facilitator than the essential factor~\cite{WangKnowles2018}, as will also be stressed in this work.

-The idea of imposing symmetry restrictions on the universal functional can still be useful.
-Though such a symmetry-restricted functional is only exact for systems with the prescribed symmetry, one advantage is that the lowest excited state energies in each irreducible representation (irrep)~\cite{GunnarssonLundqvist1976, Barth1979, Gritsenko2018, GritsenkoWangKnowles2019}.
+Though a symmetry-restricted functional is only exact for systems with the prescribed symmetry and generally introduces discontinuities in the potential surface when the symmetry is broken, the idea of imposing symmetry restrictions on the universal functional can still be useful.
+One advantage is that the lowest excited state energies in each irreducible representation (irrep) can be calculated~\cite{GunnarssonLundqvist1976, Barth1979, Gritsenko2018, GritsenkoWangKnowles2019}.
 The more important advantage for the current discussion is that the variational freedom in the constrained-search formulation is significantly reduced.
 This allows one to build explicit parametrisations of these functionals for simple systems, which can serve as a guide for the construction of approximate functionals.
 In this article I will construct two different symmetry-restricted functionals valid for the square H$_4$ system and H$_2 + 2$H in a minimal basis; the systems used in the demonstration by Wang and Knowles~\cite{WangKnowles2015}.
 Both functionals are symmetry restrictions of the exact functional, though still flexible enough to deal with both H$_4$ systems.